 The pangs of cavities and fillings have existed throughout human history.
 In fact, there is 6,500-year-old evidence of early humans trying to fill cavities with beeswax.
 While cavity fillings might feel like torture, they are a necessary evil to preserve your dental health.

 Leaving dental decay untreated typically leads to more decay and infection, and when the infection reaches the center of your tooth, you will need a root canal.
-Or worse case scenario, you will have to have your tooth extracted.
-The good news for all of you out there that hate cavity fillings is that researchers are looking for an easy, low-cost and natural cure for cavities.
+Or worst-case scenario, you will have to have your tooth extracted.
+The good news for all of you out there that hate cavity fillings are that researchers are looking for an easy, low-cost and natural cure for cavities.

 Dental fillings close off the cavity in your teeth to keep bacteria from entering and causing more decay.
 Fillings are usually made out of gold, porcelain, composite resin (a tooth-colored material), or amalgam.

 Depending on your dental goals, each type of filling can give you different results.
 For instance, gold and amalgam tend to be much stronger and last much longer than porcelain and composite fillings.
 On the other hand, composite and porcelain fillings look better cosmetically.

 The type of filling can also affect how much of the tooth needs to be drilled, and how brittle it will leave your tooth afterward.
 While traditional fillings are the best way to treat cavities, dentists and scientists are always on the lookout for a way to allow the tooth to heal itself.
 This led researchers to try and treat cavities with a widely used Alzheimer's drug.